ByteSizeNotes Chapter 5.1

 World Wide Web:

-• Is a collection of (multimedia) web pages/documents
+• Is a collection of (multimedia) web pages/documents stored on websites

 • HTTP protocol used to transmit data